 These fragrance industry statistics split the production into three categories: perfume, deodorants, and other.

-3. According to data via the “#PullUpOrShutUp” challenge, 100% of Kylie Cosmetics employees identify as female.
+3. According to data from the #PullUpOrShutUp challenge, 100% of Kylie Cosmetics employees identify as female.

-Based on the diversity in the beauty industry statistics, 53% of the Kylie Cosmetics employees are white, while 47% are black, indigenous, people of colour (BIPOC), and 13% are black.
+Based on diversity in the beauty industry statistics, 53% of the Kylie Cosmetics employees are white, while 47% are BIPOC – Black, Indigenous, and people of colour.

 Beauty Industry Statistics for Canada

-Now that we’ve looked at what’s happening globally, in the section below, you’ll learn about the most up-to-date facts and figures of the beauty industry in Canada.
+After this overview of what’s happening globally, in the section below, you’ll learn about the most up-to-date facts and figures pertaining to the beauty industry in Canada.

-4. The Canadian personal care and beauty industry was expected to generate $9.7 billion in revenue in 2021.
+5. The Canadian personal care and beauty industry amounts to $10.99 billion in revenue in 2022.

-Based on these personal care industry trends, the Canadian market is forecasted to expand at a CAGR of 3.13% from 2021 to 2025.
-Moreover, the industry’s main segment is personal care, which had a market value of $4.59 billion in 2021.
+Based on these personal care industry trends, the Canadian market is forecasted to expand at a CAGR of 4.55% from 2022 to 2026.
+Moreover, the industry’s main segment is personal care, which has a market value of $5.29 billion in 2022.

-Moreover, due to the Pandemic and the subsequent lockdowns, many Canadians shopped online for their beauty products.
+Moreover, due to the pandemic, many Canadians shopped online for their beauty products.
 In fact, 26.7% of Canada’s total personal care and beauty market revenue came from online sales in 2021.

-Not only that but the Canadian fragrances market is forecast to expand at a CAGR of 1.92% from 2022 to 2026.
-Globally speaking, most revenue is generated in the US, $10.5 billion in 2022, to be exact.
+Not only that but the Canadian fragrances market is forecast to expand at a CAGR of 2.64% from 2022 to 2026.
+Globally speaking, most revenue is generated in the US, US$7.5 billion in 2022, to be exact.

 (IBIS World, Statista)